IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 A vortex mixer should have an adjustable rotation speed (0-20Hz), on a small oscillation radius (~1cm).
 An improvement would be, the rotation starting at applied pressure and a time counter (seconds).

+####6.
+Working around/without the device
+Not as precise, but perhaps good enough for some procedures, vigorous shaking by hand can be done with sealed containers.
 ---

 ###Laboratory (orbital) shaker <a id="shaker"></a>